Content-Location

 The Content-Location header provides a URL identifying the particular representation of a resource delivered in the response body.
 Unlike the Location header, which redirects the client to a different resource, Content-Location points to the exact representation the server chose after content negotiation.

 When a server supports multiple representations of the same resource (different languages, formats, or encodings), the Content-Location header tells the client which specific variant was selected.
-This distinction matters for caching and bookmarking the negotiated result.
+This distinction matters for Caching and bookmarking the negotiated result.

 The value is either an absolute URL or a relative reference resolved against the request URL.
 A relative reference is more common in practice.